Venator-Capital/venator-website_nextjs/attached_assets/content_placeholder.md

 ## 🔹 About Section

-**セクションタイトル**
+**Section Title**

 > About Venator Capital

-**本文プレースホルダー**

-> Venator Capital LLC is a Tokyo-based strategy-driven startup operating at the intersection of real estate, automation, and borderless innovation.
+**Company Details**

+> **Venator Capital LLC**
+> **Headquarters:** 66 Bentencho, Shinjuku-ku, Tokyo, Japan
->
+> **Capital:** ¥1,000,000

-> Our approach is lean, experimental, and relentlessly global.
-We build tools, frameworks, and ventures that turn overlooked niches into operational advantages.
+Venator Capital LLC is a technology-focused strategic startup specializing in advanced software and application development, digital media and web platform solutions, and enterprise information systems.
+Our lean and global approach turns cutting-edge innovations into operational excellence.

 ---